USD 259 athletic director releases tentative fall sports schedule ahead of BOE meeting next week

-As students, parents, and coaches wait for the Board of Education to review a task force recommendation next week, the USD 259 athletic director is already releasing sports schedules.
+WICHITA, Kan.
+(KSNW) – As students, parents, and coaches wait for the Wichita school board to review a task force recommendation next week, the USD 259 athletic director is already releasing sports schedules.

 “The board asked on Monday if we could do something as just the league (GWAL) and really by the next day we had those schedules made up,” said Athletic Director J. Means.